The Best of Italy: Ultimate Ten Day Italy Itinerary

 Rome is the starting point of your trip, so you’ll need to fly into it.
 It has two airports, so be careful you fly into the correct one.
 The main international airport in Rome is Fiumicino (FCO).
 To get from FCO airport to the city center, you have two options.

-• Option 1: Take the train.
+- Option 1: Take the train.
 Follow signs in FCO airport to the train platform.
 Then, ride the train to Roma Termini train station.
 This costs €14 and will take 30 minutes.
-From Roma Termini, you can either walk to your accommodation, or use the Metro to take the subway if your accommodation is further away.
+From Roma Termini, you can either walk to your accommodation or use the Metro to take the subway if your accommodation is further away.
 Be very careful of pick-pocketers in Roma Termini train station!
 Do not accept or ask help from anyone except official train station employees, and wear your backpack facing your front.

-• Option 2: Take a taxi.
-Taxis into central Rome from FCO airport are a fixed fare of €48.
+- Option 2: Take a taxi.
+Taxis into central Rome from FCO airport are a fixed fare of €55.
 Make sure you get into an official taxi at the taxi pickup line.
 They should accept credit and debit cards, and you can double check this as well as the taxi fare before getting in.
 This will take 30 minutes, just like the train.

 Rome’s other airport is Ciampino (CIA).
 This airport is actually slightly closer to central Rome.
 However, it is smaller and only used for budget airline flights within Europe, like EasyJet and RyanAir.
 If you’re flying here (or anywhere!) with RyanAir, definitely skim through my guide on how to not get ripped off!
 Once again, you have two options on how to get from CIA airport into central Rome.

-• Option 1: Take a bus to just outside Roma Termini train station.
+- Option 1: Take a bus to just outside Roma Termini train station.
 There are multiple options you have for this bus.
-These include the SITBusShuttle for €6 one-way, or Terravision for €4 if purchased online or €6 in person.
+These include the SITBusShuttle for €6 one-way, or Terravision for €6.50 if purchased online.
 This ride takes 40 minutes.

-• Option 2: Take a taxi.
-Taxis into central Rome from CIA airport are a fixed fare of €30.
+- Option 2: Take a taxi.
+Taxis into central Rome from CIA airport are a fixed fare of €40.
 Again, make sure you get into an official taxi at the taxi pickup line and confirm the fare before getting in.
-This ride takes 30 minutes.
+This ride takes 25 minutes.

 Things to Do in Rome (Three Days)